 “What’s the name of this story?”
 Artemis interrupted.

 Raiden thought over the question for a few moments.

 He then answered with, “The Legend of Wrath.”

-A review and a like would be appreciated!
+A review would be appreciated!

 Thank you so much for everything.
 I am truly nothing without you guys.
 I hope to see you in the next book!